tebben/kanemi/README.md

 ## Features

-- Using the KNMI Data Platform
+- Working with KNMI Data Platform
-- Using the KNMI notification service (work in progress)
+- Receiving notifications from the KNMI notification service
 - Nowcast precipitation forecast
-  - Load dataset from HDF5 files
+  - Load dataset from HDF5
-  - Projection conversion between the HDF5 grid and EPSG:4326 (both directions)
+  - Projection conversion between HDF5 grid and EPSG:4326 (both directions)
   - Read image data and their time attribute
   - Get pixel values and mm/hr for a specific location (xy/lonlat)
+- Geocoder (PDOK Locatieserver) to geocode and reverse geocode locations in the Netherlands
 - Simple CLI tool only for demonstration currently

 ## Roadmap

+- Desktop app using Tauri and Svelte
 - CLI tool
 - More datasets
 - Webservice
 - Converters
-- Geocoder (PDOK Locatieserver)

 ## Prerequisites